ECONOMIC DEVELOPMENT REVENUE BONDS APPLICATION AND APPROVAL PROCESS

-- Annual Administrative Fee: 10 basis points (up to a maximum of $10,000) will be due and payable at closing and on an annual basis thereafter.
-Subsequent annual administration fees are calculated on the principal balance of the bonds outstanding.
+- Annual Administrative Fee: 10 basis points will be due and payable at closing and on an annual basis thereafter based on the original issue amount.

 - All legal and administrative costs incurred in the course of reviewing and/or pursuing these financing agreements shall be borne by the applicant/borrowers, regardless of whether a financing agreement is ever ultimately consummated

 All entities desiring to apply for economic development revenue bonds must submit the following information regarding their organization and the project for which financing is requested.

 - A description of the organization or business and a copy of most recent annual report, if any.